Did you know:

-Reduce the frequency - High intensity, high stress exercise should be limited to 2-3 times a week, especially for those who are dealing with other health issues such as autoimmune conditions or digestive issues.
+Reduce the frequency - High intensity, high-stress exercise should be limited to 2-3 times a week, especially for those who are dealing with other health issues such as autoimmune conditions or digestive issues.

 Get adequate sleep - Make sure you are getting adequate sleep, particularly on the days you train.
-Interestingly, one symptom of overtraining is disturbance of sleep, so if you’re feeling restless and having trouble sleeping through the night, you may want to reconsider the intensity of your training schedule.
+Interestingly, one symptom of overtraining is a disturbance of sleep, so if you’re feeling restless and having trouble sleeping through the night, you may want to reconsider the intensity of your training schedule.

 Deloading week - significantly decrease training volume every 4-12 weeks.